filecoin-project/filecoin-docs/content/en/basics/assets/transfer-fil/index.md

 ---
 title: "Transfer FIL"
-description: "Due to the nature of Filecoin, there are different address types in the Filecoin network.
-The process for transferring FIL between addresses can be a bit nuanced.
-This page explains the process for transferring FIL."
+description: "This page covers how to transfer Filecoin between addresses."
-lead: "Filecoin supports multiple address types to provide a robust address format that is secure, reliable, and scalable.
-The process for transferring FIL between addresses can be a bit nuanced.
-This page explains the process for transferring FIL."
+lead: "Due to the multiple address-types available on the Filecoin network, the process for sending FIL from one address to another can differ.
+This page covers the four different processes users can follow."
 draft: false
 images: []
 type: docs